 Partners (not) allowed in the delivery rooms

 As the COVID-19 pandemic started in Hong Kong in January 2020, the Hospital Authority implemented strict measures to curb the spread of the virus.
 One of these measures involved barring fathers-to-be/partners from the delivery room.
-This measure was not publicly announced and unfortunately some couples only found out after being admitted to maternity ward.
+This measure was not publicly announced and unfortunately some couples only found out after being admitted to the maternity ward.

 The Hospital Authority faced a lot of criticism regarding this pandemic measure and only recently publicly announced that as of 12 January 2021, partners are allowed back into the delivery room provided that they can present a negative COVID-19 test.
 Note that the test has to be taken within the past 3 days (counting the day when the specimen was taken as day 1).